techidaily/site-games-able/source/_posts/bridge-over-troubled-water-restoring-your-pcs-minecraft-connection.md

  When you connect to a network for the first time, it is usually set as public and hides itself from other devices on the network.
 If you haven't changed the network profile before, you probably use the default settings, which is likely the public profile.

  Therefore, if the network profile is set to public, you should change it to private.
 This way, other devices will be able to find your device, and you will be able to rejoin the LAN world.
-If you're not familiar with the process, check out our guide on[how to change the type of network profile on Windows](https://www.makeuseof.com/windows-network-profile-public-private/) .
+If you're not familiar with the process, check out our guide on [how to change the type of network profile on Windows](https://www.makeuseof.com/windows-network-profile-public-private/) .

  If you are having difficulty connecting to a host computer, ensure the host computer is configured to use a private network profile.